xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 A full-fledged proof-of-concept application to test/demonstrate use and integration of the various technologies.

+**WORK IN PROGRESS** : porting to Angular2rc5 with server-side compilation ...

 ## Application is demonstrating

 * Node v6.3.1 with ES6 (server) and TypeScript(client)